Australia shares edge higher, NZ shares fall for first time in 12 sessions

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY, March 16 Australian shares edged up 0.15 percent on Wednesday, rebounding slightly from their biggest one-day loss percentage in three weeks in the previous session, drawing support from stronger financial stocks and despite weakness in resources.
+SYDNEY/WELLINGTON, March 16 Australian shares edged higher on Wednesday, rebounding slightly from their biggest one-day loss in three weeks in the previous session, drawing support from stronger financial stocks and despite weakness in resources.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan